Articles & Features

 Driven by the escalating expenses, due both to the growing family and his penchant for splurging on lavish cars, apparel, and home furnishings, the architect began to accept independent commissions for residential buildings, designing at least nine in spite of the exclusivity clause with Adler and Sullivan.

 These “bootleg” projects – as he called them himself – brought the architect to experiment with geometric shapes and volumes, and features that would become his signature, such as the bands of horizontal windows, appeared for the first time in these early works.
-In 1893, Sullivan found out about Wright’s extra activity: one of his “bootleg” buildings was just a few blocks away from Sullivan’s townhouse in Chicago and he immediately recognised Wright’s already unmistakable style, ultimately charging him with breach of contract and putting a bitter end to their both professional and private relationship.
+In 1893, Sullivan found out about Wright’s extra activity: one of his “bootleg” buildings was just a few blocks away from Sullivan’s townhouse in Chicago and he immediately recognized Wright’s already unmistakable style, ultimately charging him with breach of contract and putting a bitter end to their both professional and private relationship.

 This divergence turned, in fact, into an opportunity for Wright: he began working on his own, determined to design the first genuinely American architecture at a time when the country was struggling to define its identity, in most cases mimicking Classical European architectural styles.
-In his quest, the architect totally reinvented the planning of houses, developing what has come to be known as the Prairie Style: single-story residential houses featuring a marked horizontal theme to complement the flat landscape of the prairie around Chicago; low-pitched roofs and long rows of casement windows realised with the employment of natural and locally available materials: stone and unpainted wood.
+In his quest, the architect totally reinvented the planning of houses, developing what has come to be known as the Prairie Style: single-story residential houses featuring a marked horizontal theme to complement the flat landscape of the prairie around Chicago; low-pitched roofs and long rows of casement windows realized with the employment of natural and locally available materials: stone and unpainted wood.

 Frederick Robie House by Frank Lloyd Wright, Chicago, Illinois, 1911.